SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 #### Get

 The `Get` method tries to get the value of the key from `Batch`, and if the value is not found, it uses `MemTable` to get the value.
-Tracking the read key is an important step involved in the `Get`.
+*Tracking the read keys is an important step involved in the `Get` method*.

 ```go
 func (transaction *ReadWriteTransaction) Get(key []byte) (mvcc.Value, bool) {